Stutton Support Network

 Bad weather: if you’re snowed in and need someone to clear your path, you can’t do it, and there’s no-one else to call on, we can help.

 We also hold monthly Meet Up Mondays - tea/coffee, cake and chat - in the Community Hall.
-The next one is Monday 4th April 10.30-12, and then Monday 9th May.
+These are held on the first Monday of each month 10.30-12pm.
 Let us know if you'd like to come and need a lift.

 There may be other things we can do to help when you really need it.
 Don’t despair, don’t get into a state, ring us and we’ll try our best to help you out.